Kiln: The Intelligence Layer Between Ideas and Physical Objects

 Kiln demonstrates that the gap between an idea and a physical object can be collapsed to a single conversation.
 By combining Design Intelligence, text-and-sketch-to-3D generation, 7-dimension printability analysis, unified printer control, and fulfillment routing into a single protocol, Kiln transforms any MCP-compatible agent into a complete manufacturing partner.
 The system is local-first, open-source, and extensible to new design tools, generation backends, printer firmware, and fulfillment providers.

-Kiln is open-source infrastructure released under the MIT License.
+Kiln is open-source infrastructure released under the GNU Affero General Public License v3.0 (AGPL-3.0).
+Commercial licensing is available for organizations that require proprietary use.
 Kiln is a project of Hadron Labs Inc.